WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/zkp-safety.md

 By itself, this technique is not a panacea.
 If a voter registration is transferable, then other credentials could be, too.
 However, a richly contextualized presentation request increases the amount of material that must be shared to collude, and therefore the cost and friction of fraud.
 It also requires all the transferred information to be coherent and coordinated.
 A malicious Alice can’t buy 3 independent credentials to satisfy this request; she has to get all 3 from the same holder (same link secret).
 And such a request increases the stakes for transferring; now whoever shares credentials fraudulently with Alice must also be willing to let Alice spend their money by giving her control of their credit card.

-Notice how the credit card satisfies the “no trust without vulnerability” paradox, but not in a way that erodes privacy.
-It makes colluders vulnerable--but vulnerable to each other rather than to the verifier.
-And notice that the vulnerability must only be potential, not actual, to satisfy the paradox.
-There is potential vulnerability here, but the verifier and the prover both know that it is only real if the prover is colluding.
-An innocent Alice is not vulnerable in any way--but the fact that she would be vulnerable if she were malicious is enough to justify the verifier’s trust.
+Notice how the credit card makes the prover vulnerable in a way that human trust demands, but does so in a way that doesn't erode privacy.
+Colluders become vulnerable to each other rather than to the verifier.
+And notice that the vulnerability must only be potential, not actual, to enable trust.
+The verifier and the prover both know that it is only real if the prover is colluding.
+An innocent Alice is not vulnerable in any way--but the fact that she _would be vulnerable if she were malicious_ is enough to justify the verifier’s trust.

-#### Prevent link secret reuse
+#### Technique 2: Prevent Link Secret Reuse

 It is possible for a verifier to detect that a link secret has been reused, and to reject a ZKP because of it, without knowing what the link secret value is.
 This could be used to preserve privacy while making it impossible to vote twice with the same ZKP credential--or to prevent a single driver’s license from admitting multiple teens to a restricted venue, for example.

-A very sophisticated implementation of the technique is discussed in the “Clone Wars” paper mentioned in the [References section](#references).
+A very sophisticated implementation of the technique is discussed in the “Clone Wars” paper mentioned in the [References section](#appendix-references).
 Among other things, it allows detection after n reuses in a given time period, where n is an arbitrary number > 1.
 A simpler variation of the technique is described here.

+The normal way to prove possession of a link secret is to use a technique called Pedersen Commitments.
+PCs depend on the arithmetic expression <var>g</var><sup>x</sup><var>h</var><sup>r</sup>, where <var>g</var> and <var>h</var> are generators, <sup>x</sup> is the link secret, and <sup>r</sup> is a blinding factor randomly chosen by the verifier.
+All these values are 256-bit integers, and all arithmetic takes place in a 256-bit modular field.
+When <var>g</var> is raised to the <sup>x</sup> power and multiplied by <var>h</var> raised to the <sup>r</sup> power, a new 256-bit number is produced; it can’t be reversed, but it can be tested for correctness, and the prover’s ability to produce it shows that they know <sup>x</sup>.

+If a verifier stipulates that <sup>r</sup> must be 0, then <var>h</var><sup>r</sup> drops out of the expression, since any number raised to the 0 power is 1.
+This gives a degenerate numeric value for proving link secret knowledge: <var>g</var><sup>x</sup>.
+A prover can disclose <var>g</var><sup>x</sup> and still prove link secret possession.
+But if they do it multiple times, the verifier will be able to recognize that they have seen it before, without being able to reverse <var>g</var><sup>x</sup> into <sup>x</sup>.
+(This non-reversability is given by the fact that in modular arithmetic, finding a discrete logarithm is computationally “hard.”)

 Verifiers can set arbitrary bounds to the context in which they detect link secret reuse.
 If they want to see whether the link secret is reused twice in an hour, then that’s trivial.
 If they want to detect reuse twice in an election, that’s trivial as well.
 Provers see that verifiers are doing this, and can choose not to prove anything if they are unwilling to be vulnerable to the verifier in this way.

 This technique should not be overused, because it allows a limited form of correlation (though it is correlation where provers opt in).
 Nevertheless, it is a useful tool for specific circumstances.

-#### Require link secret continuity
+#### Technique 3: Require Link Secret Continuity

 A verifier can require a given holder to demonstrate that they’re using the same link secret in all their proving interactions.
 Without fancy crypto, this is done by simply asking Alice to re-prove a minor fact that she proved before, using the same credential she used before, as part of a later request for proof.
 Alice can’t do this if she’s buying credentials on the black market, because the link secrets will differ.